United Nations Interim Security Force for Abyei

 The United Nations Interim Security Force for Abyei (UNISFA) is a United Nations peacekeeping force in Abyei, which is contested between the Republic of Sudan and the Republic of South Sudan.
 UNISFA was approved on 27 June 2011 by the United Nations Security Council in United Nations Security Council Resolution 1990 after a flareup in the South Kordofan conflict earlier in June 2011.
 The Ethiopian Army was the largest contributor of personnel, and until 2022, the only contributor of individual troops.
 In February 2022 UNISFA was reconfigured into a multinational force with the arrival of a Ghanaian Battalion under Major Enoch Awudu.
 As a multinational force troops from a number of other countries have served in Abeyei, including Ghana, Nepal and Vietnam.

 History

 The peacekeepers began arriving in Abyei on 15 July 2011 after traveling overland from Ethiopia, just under a week after South Sudan formally declared its independence.

 The UNISFA mandate has been renewed annually since 2011.
 Given that sporadic and spontaneous violence remained very high, UNISFA's ability to control violence in Abyei has been questioned.
 In its November 2024 resolution the UN Security Council ordered a strategic review of UNISFA's effectiveness no later than 15 August 2025.
 In 2024 one of the UN peacekeepers was killed when their base in Agok was attacked.

+On 13 December 2025, six Bangladeshi peacekeepers were killed in a drone strike at a logistics base in Kadugli.
+Another eight peacekeepers were injured.